Gender Equity Education Act (Taiwan): Design and legislation

-The draft of Gender Equity Education Act was completed in May 2003, passed Executive Yuan meeting on March 31, 2004, and then entered stage of legislation.
+The draft of Gender Equality Education Act was completed in May 2003, passed Executive Yuan meeting on March 31, 2004, and then entered stage of legislation.

-The "NGO League of Promoting Gender Equity Education Act" (性別平等敎育法民間推動聯盟) was then formed.
+The "NGO League of Promoting Gender Equality Education Act" (性別平等敎育法民間推動聯盟) was then formed.
 It included Awakening Foundation, and Taiwan Tongzhi Hotline Association.
 June 4, The act was passed in Legislative Yuan, and on June 23, it was announced by the president.

 Implementation

 Before the act was announced, there were already many training and curriculum studies.
 After the announcement, all training and studies were based on the act.

 Taiwan Tongzhi Hotline Association has been hosting "Understanding LGBT" workshop for teachers since 2000.

-There are also some schools combined previous sex education and abstinence education (run by religious groups in public schools) such as showcasing a documentary of abortion as their version of gender equity education.
+There are also some schools combined previous sex education and abstinence education (run by religious groups in public schools) such as showcasing a documentary of abortion as their version of gender equality education.
 The official course contents regulation "Index of Capabilities" is still under studies in March 2006.

 All public schools had established committees according to the act, religious private schools may get exemptions.

 Although the "violence from ex-lovers" was not addressed in the draft of the act, major criminal cases of such violence are still occurring.
 And there are people who wish the act would result more affective education to reduce such violence.

-On March 30, 2006, Ministry of Education ruled that any campus-wide competition or selection campaign (such as beauty contest) must summit project to the gender equity commission of the school.
+On March 30, 2006, Ministry of Education ruled that any campus-wide competition or selection campaign (such as beauty contest) must summit project to the gender equality commission of the school.
 And if the campaign violate the regulation of gender discrimination of the act, the campaign would be corrected.